Criminal Law (Amendment) Act, 2013: The Criminal Law (Amendment) Act, 2013

 The Bill was passed by the Lok Sabha on 19 March 2013, and by the Rajya Sabha on 21 March 2013, making certain changes from the provisions in the Ordinance.
 The Bill received Presidential assent on 2 April 2013 and came into force retrospectively from 3 February 2013.
-The changes made in the Act incomparison with the Ordinance is listed as follows:
+The changes made in the Act in comparison with the Ordinance is listed as follows: